lonelynerd/gonta-bot/README.md

 # Gonta

-## A Discord bot that looks stunning, but is actually pretty dumb.
+## A Discord bot which looks stunning, but is actually pretty dumb.

 Discord description :
 >"🇬🇧 - Limits access to some rooms according to a message number / score.